leandromoreira/cdn-up-and-running/README.md

 ![backend edge architecture](/img/edge_backend.webp "backend edge architecture")

 There's really nothing fancy, just an [`upstream`](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) block with a server pointing to our `backend` endpoint.
-In the location, we do not provide the content instead we just say that the content is hosted at the [`proxy_pass`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_pass) and link it to the upstream we just created.
+In the location, we do not provide the content instead, we just say that the content is hosted at the [`proxy_pass`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_pass) and link it to the upstream we just created.

 ```nginx
 upstream backend {